Kodular/Documentation/docs/components/sensors/temperature-sensor.md

 ![image](url)

-If checked the sensor will be enabled
+If checked the sensor will be enabled.

 ### Available